-The process of becoming an MDTP trainer involves a faculty member's application and then review by the program Steering Committee and 2 core departments.
-The application deadline is May 1 for a single annual review process.
-This timing is designed to allow review by the Steering Committee and then both core departments for a decision to be reached prior to Fall orientation and the rotation period for new students.
+The process of becoming an MDTP trainer involves a faculty member's application and then review by the program Steering Committee.
+The application deadline is April 1 for a single annual review process.
+This timing is designed to allow review by the Steering Committee for a decision to be reached prior to Fall orientation and the rotation period for new students.
 Only rarely will exceptions to the deadline be considered, such as when new faculty join the university and there is adequate justification to evaluate the application outside of the normal cycle.
 In such a case, the review process may take more time than usual.

 The application consists of 3 components.